mjdonovan410/TinyTitan-GravityExperiment/Construction_Info/README.md

 *End caps are not necessary, and they hardly stay on.*

 ##### Hardware Store
+I bought all this stuff at Home Depot but any local hardware store should have these materials.

 | Quantity | Part                        |
 |:--------:|-----------------------------|
 | 6        | 1/4" x 2" Eye Bolts         |